Did Matthew change the wording of Micah 5:2 to make it look like a prophecy that the Messiah would be born in Bethlehem?

 As for the first question, Matthew did not alter the wording of Micah 5:2.
 Instead, he is quoting what other people were saying about Micah 5:2.
 Take a look at the related verses from the book of Matthew:

-As you can see from Matthew 2:3-6, Matthew is quoting the chief priests and teachers of the law.
-And the chief priests and teachers of the law are equating the reference to "Bethlehem Ephratah" in Micah 5:2 with the town of Bethlehem in Judah.
+As you can see from Matthew 2:1-6, Matthew is quoting the chief priests and scribes, also known as 'teachers of the law.'
+It is the chief priests and scribes who are equating the reference to "Bethlehem Ephrathah" in Micah 5:2 with the town of Bethlehem in Judah.
+And, they are correct.

-Bethlehem and Ephratah are indeed the names of people in the Bible who lived long before the time of Jesus.
-But these also are the names for the town of Bethlehem in Judah, with Ephratah being the more ancient name for the town and Bethlehem being the newer name for the town.
+Bethlehem and Ephrathah are indeed the names of people in the Bible who lived long before the time of Jesus.
+But these also are the names for the town of Bethlehem in Judah, with Ephrathah being the more ancient name for the town and Bethlehem being the newer name for the town.

-By referring to the town as "Bethlehem Ephratah" in Micah 5:2, the prophet Micah is distinguishing the Bethlehem in Judah from another town named Bethlehem outside of Judah.
+By referring to the town as "Bethlehem Ephrathah" in Micah 5:2, the prophet Micah is distinguishing the town of Bethlehem in Judah from another town named Bethlehem that was north of the region of Judah.

 More information about Micah 5:2 can be found here:

-A detailed look at Micah 5:1-2 and some objections that skeptics have
+Bethlehem - Messiah's birthplace: A detailed look at Micah 5:2 and the objections that skeptics have

 Next: Are Christians wrong for thinking that Isaiah 7:14 is a prophecy about a virgin?